saferpay/sndbx/texts/FAQ.md

 ## I have already a shop system.
 Do you offer an extension for it?

 Ready-to-use Saferpay payment extensions for several shop systems are offered by our partner [Customweb](https://www.sellxed.com/shop/en/eur/extensions/module/payment-service-provider/saferpay.html).
-You get 1 year support and where required integration service.
+You get 1 year support and, if wanted, an installation service!

 ## I have finished my testing.
 What are the next steps?
 How do i go live?

-If you haven't already, you need to contact our [Sales](https://www.six-payment-services.com/en/shared/contacts.html#ch) in Order to sign a live contract.
+If you haven't already, you need to contact our [Sales](https://www.six-payment-services.com/en/shared/contacts.html#ch) in order to sign a live contract.

-We will activate the things necessary for you and will send you the respective logins and Ids (like Customer-and TerminalId), in order to go live.
+We will activate the things necessary for you and then send you the respective logins and Ids (like Customer-and TerminalId), you need  to go live.
 However, there are things you need to change with the Go-Live, before you can start accepting payments:

 * As mentioned, you will get new Logins and IDs with your live account.
 Those have to be changed inside your application.